 What do I need to do if I intend to file a lawsuit?

-If you are thinking of filing a lawsuit, it is vital that you collect and keep photos, emails, text messages, copies of bills for medical expenses, such as equipment, medication, nursing care and any other information that you think may be relevant to proving your case.
+If you are thinking of filing a lawsuit, it is vital that you collect and keep photos, emails, text messages, copies of bills for medical expenses, such as equipment, medication, nursing care, days of work missed and any other information that you think may be relevant to proving your case.